 Our highly skilled team of physicians, nurses and social workers work together to give patients the best experience and outcomes possible:

 - Cancer Care Coordinator – The Lung Cancer Center’s full-time registered nurse is a compassionate liaison helping patients and families move as easily as possible through the diagnosis and treatment process while ensuring communications are clear and open between the medical team, patient and family.

-- Medical Oncologists – Specialists in the medical management of lung cancer, Winthrop's lung cancer doctors were among the first to offer cutting-edge "targeted" therapies now considered standard practice.
+- Medical Oncologists – Specialists in the medical management of lung cancer, NYU Winthrop's lung cancer doctors were among the first to offer cutting-edge "targeted" therapies now considered standard practice.
 They continue to work at the leading edge of lung cancer treatment by conducting extensive research and providing patients with ground-breaking therapies and opportunities to participate in clinical trials.

 - Radiation Oncologists – These cancer specialists have expertise in the most advanced radiation therapy technologies, including linear accelerators, CT Simulator radiotherapy planning and Intensity Modulated Radiation Therapy.
-In 2005, Winthrop was the first hospital in the NYC metro area to offer a CyberKnife® program.
+In 2005, NYU Winthrop was the first hospital in the NYC metro area to offer a CyberKnife® program.

 - Thoracic Surgeons – Our experienced surgeons perform a wide range of complex surgical procedures (open and minimally invasive) of the thoracic cavity, including the lungs, esophagus, chest wall and mediastinum.